Unitech/pm2/README.md

 <a name="a16"/>
 ## 0s downtime reload

-This feature permits to reload code without losing queries connection.
+This feature permits to reload code without losing in process connections.

-Warning :
-- Only for networked app
-- Only for app in cluster mode (default mode)
+Works for apps in cluster_mode (the default mode) that uses sockets (express or other).

 ```bash
 $ pm2 reload all